NY State Trooper, 35, working Andrew Cuomo’s security banished to post near the Canadian border

-A New York state trooper, 35, who worked as one of Governor Andrew Cuomo‘s bodyguards and who started a relationship with his daughter, 25-year-old Cara Kennedy-Cuomo, is said to have been a former tennis pro according to online records and pictures posted on social media.
+A New York state trooper, 35, who worked as one of Governor Andrew Cuomo‘s bodyguards and started a relationship with his daughter, 25-year-old Cara Kennedy-Cuomo, has been pictured, as he’s identified as a former tennis pro.

 Dane Pfeiffer, who attended Skidmore College in Saratoga Springs, near Albany in Upstate New York, played tennis while he was a student at the school.